 My daughter has a birthday this summer so today I decided I had better start working on some of her presents in order to get them all done before the big day.

-It is not as beautiful but is much softer for a five-year-old to play with.
 If you would like to make your own for your own darling daughter/granddaughter or yourself.
 Here is the pattern.

 Unicorn Pattern: